dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_Cmdline_Sample/README.md

 #DJI_Onboard_API_Cmdline_Sample
 ##Directory Structure
+* cmake: makefile and temporary files
 * src: source code
-* src/DJI_LIB: DJI Onboard API Library
+* src/DJI_LIB: DJI Onboard API Library (Experimental)
-* cmake: makefile and temporary files
-* output: executable files
+* output: executables

-##Development Environment
+##Development & Running Environment
 Operating System: Ubuntu 12.04 g++ version: 4.6.3

 ## Hardware Installation
-In order to communicate with the N1 Autopilot, a physical connection between your computer and N1 Autopilot is required with a USB to TTL Serial cable(SOLD Seperately).
+In order to communicate with the N1 Autopilot via the DJI OPEN protocal, a physical connection between your computer and N1 Autopilot is required with a USB to TTL Serial cable(SOLD Seperately).

-##Configuration
+##Configs
-* Enter the following info *APP ID*,*App Level* and *Communication Key* into *./output/config.xml.*
+* Enter the following info into *./output/config.xml.*
+*APP ID*
+*App Level*
+*Communication Key*
-* Enter your *uart device name?* and *baudrate* in *./output/config.xml*.
+*uart device name?*
+*baudrate*.

->Note:Developers need tp ensure that the baudrate set in "config.xml" is consistent with the one of UAV set in DJI N1 PC assistant software.
+>Note: the 'baudrate' set in 'config.xml' needs to be consistent with the one set in the DJI N1 PC assistant.

 ##Compile
 ~~~bash